sayagodshala/auth-ui/README.md

 # What's in the box

-- The login, signup and forgot password UI framework for your app
+- The login, signup and forgot password UI Template for your app
 - Easy way to implement
 - Play with element visibility
 - Setup material theme like Teal, Cyan, Indigo and many more.